jubileedev/ehayes_caffeinetracker/README.md

 Step 5: Rename .env_example to *.env* and put your db credentials you want this project to use

-Step 6: A Drinks DB Seeders was provided.
+Step 6: A *Drinks DB Seeder* was provided.
 If you wish to pre-load the database with 5 unique drinks run the following command

 > php artisan db:seed